radicle-dev/radicle-upstream/QA.md

 - [ ] Only one modal is allowed at a time (no modal stacking possible)

-### Replicating projects

-- [ ] Replicate a project from seedling.radicle.xyz
-  - [ ] Pick a project from seedling.radicle.xyz and search for it by pasting the `Radicle ID` of the project into the search bar by pressing
-        <kbd>⌘</kbd>+<kbd>p</kbd>, then click the _Follow_ button
-    - [ ] The project shows up in the _Following_ tab of the profile screen in the waiting area
-    - [ ] After a while the project is replicated and moves out of the waiting area
-    - [ ] When going to the Project source screen, the maintainer is selected in the peer selector
-      - [ ] Your identity does not show up in the peer selector
-  - [ ] Set up the remote helper according to the instructions in the _Fork_ modal hint
-  - [ ] Fork the replicated project to a local directory
-    - [ ] The forked project should now appear in the _Projects_ tab of the profile screen
-    - [ ] Your identity shows up in the peer selector and is selected by default instead of the maintainer's identity
-    - [ ] The button is now called _Checkout_ instead of _Fork_
-    - [ ] Create a commit and publish your chages via `git rad push`
-      - [ ] The published commit appears in the _Commits_ tab of the project

 ### Lifecycle

 - [ ] Preferences are persisted across app reboots